mzidra/mzidra/README.md

 . Ꮺ w2i! ๋࣭ ⭑ im mizi i think

-osdd + ? ೀ Nrt fans int!
+hi  ? ೀ Nrt fans / interest moots int!

       ౿ ָ byi
 ❥ skin may = whatever personality is at front but not always